project-imas/encrypted-core-data/README.md

 - Upgraded to SqlCipher v3.1.0
 - Moved away from OpenSSL to Apple's, FIPS compliant, CommonCrypto
 - Better unit test support
+- Better SQLite cache support
+- Support for more sort descriptors
+- Closed many of the outstanding issues

 # Vulnerabilities Addressed